chaturay/serverless-artillery/README.md

 <img src="docs/Architecture.gif">

-- Serverless-artillery generates the requests to run the specified tests using load generating Lambda function named `serverless-artillery-<optional-unique-string-><stage default:dev>-loadGenerator` that is deployed and invoked on AWS along with other assets.
+- Serverless-artillery generates the requests to run the specified tests using load generating Lambda function, that is deployed and invoked on AWS along with other assets.
+  -  Naming format is `serverless-artillery-<optional-unique-string-><stage default:dev>-loadGenerator`.
+For example, `serverless-artillery-dev-loadGenerator` or `serverless-artillery-XnBa473psJ-dev-loadGenerator`.
 - It has an ephimeral architecture.
 It only exists as long as you need it.
 - It runs Artillery.io node package in AWS Lambda function.
   - Each lambda function can only generate a certain amount of load, and can only run for up to five minutes (five minutes was a built-in limitation of AWS Lambda) (now 15 minutes).